Skip to main content

 • HEIs supervised by the minister responsible for national defence and the minister responsible for internal affairs and administration

-97 public HEIs are university-type institutions which provide first- and second-cycle programmes and doctoral training.
-The remaining 34 HEIs are non-university HEIs offering only first- and second cycle programmes.
+103 of all 135 public HEIs are university-type institutions which provide first- and second-cycle programmes and doctoral education.
+The remaining 32 HEIs are non-university HEIs offering only first- and second cycle programmes.

 In terms of organisation or mode of delivery, first-, second- and long-cycle programmes are divided into full-time and part-time programmes: